Greyia sutherlandii

-This Tree with brittle branches may reach 10m high with a wide rounded crown.
-Simple, ovate to circular and deciduous Leaves are thin with many veins arising at the base.
-Showy red spring Flowers are in racemes, and develop before or with new leaves.
+This Tree with brittle branches may reach 10m high + a wide rounded crown.
+Simple, ovate to circular & deciduous Leaves are thin + many veins arising at the base.
+Showy red Flowers are in racemes.
 Each has 10 red protruding stamens.
-The 5-locular superior ovary has many ovules and ends in a simple style.
-Fruit: is a capsule with many small dark seeds.
+The 5-locular superior ovary has many ovules + a simple style.
+Fruit: a capsule +many small dark seeds.

 Description